-Kylian Mbappe wins World Cup golden boot award after hat-trick in final defeat
+Kylian Mbappe wins World Cup Golden Boot award after hat-trick in final defeat

 France forward Mbappe entered the final having scored five goals, level with Paris Saint-Germain teammate Lionel Messi but with two assists to the Argentine's three, making Messi the frontrunner for the prize.

-And Messi seemed to have wrapped up the golden boot after opening the scoring with a first-half penalty, a platform that Argentina built upon when Angel Di Maria made it 2-0 before half time.
+And Messi seemed to have wrapped up the Golden Boot after opening the scoring with a first-half penalty, a platform that Argentina built upon when Angel Di Maria made it 2-0 before half time.
 But with 10 minutes left in normal time, Mbappe scored his own penalty before completing a brace with a half-volley just 97 seconds later.

-The golden boot then again looked to be going home with Messi in extra time, when the 35-year-old scored a close-range goal to put Argentina 3-2 up, but Mbappe netted another penalty minutes later to equalise once more and beat Messi in the race for the golden boot.
+The Golden Boot then again looked to be going home with Messi in extra time, when the 35-year-old scored a close-range goal to put Argentina 3-2 up, but Mbappe netted another penalty minutes later to equalise once more and beat Messi in the race for the solo prize.

-Argentina then won on penalties, with Mbappe and Messi scoring in the shootout, though shootout goals do not count towards the golden boot.
+Argentina then won on penalties, with Mbappe and Messi scoring in the shootout, though shootout goals do not count towards the Golden Boot.

 Mbappe’s goals on Sunday also made him the first man ever to score four goals in World Cup finals, and the second ever to score a hat-trick in a final – the first since Geoff Hurst in England’s 1966 triumph over West Germany.